mixxxdj/mixxx/source/chapters/introduction.rst

 technical nor too dumbed-down.
 Take some time to look through it and you'll find lots of hints that will enhance both your enjoyment and your productivity.

-Through the manual you'll find sentences like:
+Through the manual you'll find text formatted like this:

-* :menuselection:`Library --> Add new Playlist`.
+* :menuselection:`Library --> Add new Playlist`

   This is to simplify the business of choosing commands in menus.
-The instruction means “Open the *Library* menu at the top of the application window and then choose the *Add new Playlist* command.”
+In this example, the instruction means “Open the *Library* menu at the top of the application window and then choose the *Add new Playlist* command”.

+* :guilabel:`Apply`

+  This is used to indicate a certain area of the :term:`GUI`, including button labels, tabs, checkboxes, field names, values in selection lists etc. .

+* :kbd:`STRG` + :kbd:`G`

+  This is used to mark a keystroke, or a sequence of keystrokes.
+In this example, you would have to hold down the *STRG* key, then to press *G*.

 Important informations in this manual are highlighted like this: